ajinkyapuar/AzureSDKs-Unity/README.md

 # Azure SDKs and Samples for Unity

+## This project is no longer under active development

-This is a series of experimenal Unity SDKs, samples, and documentation for using [Azure Services](https://aka.ms/azfreegamedev) with Unity 2018 (or greater) thanks to Unity's support of .NET Standard and SSL/TLS fixes.
+This is a series of experimenal Unity SDKs, samples, and documentation for using [Azure Services](https://aka.ms/azfreegamedev) with Unity 2017 or 2018 thanks to Unity's support of .NET Standard and SSL/TLS fixes.

 Today, we have support for the following SDKs with more coming soon: